millearthur/python_app_fuota/README.md

 In the main handleGET/POST function, the operation desired by the client is identified by parsing the request.
 The correct function is then called, with the right arguments.

+The communication between the client page and the server is done from the JavaScript function of the page, and using the POST/GET function from the REST interface of the server.
+The data is transmitted, serialized in Json.

 ## Using Chirpstack-Application-Server

 The server is able to handle the data and current status of an application server.
 The server `Chirpstack-Application-Server` is then configured to have his REST integration sending data to the python server.
 In our case using localhost:8091.